MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 ### Domain join and Azure Active Directory (Azure AD) join

 Surface Hub uses domain join and Azure AD join primarily to provide a directory-backed admin group.
+Hybrid join is not supported.
 Users can't sign in with a domain account.
 For more information, see [Admin group management](admin-group-management-for-surface-hub.md).

 *Organization policies that this may affect:* <br> Group policies are not applied when a Surface Hub is joined to your domain.
 Policies related to domain membership don't apply for Surface Hub.